JacobLinCool/written-exam-grader/README.md

 - 🤖 MLLM-powered answer grading
 - ✅ Feedback for each question
 - 💯 Automatic score calculation
+- � Visual position tracking - See exactly where each answer is on the sheet with color-coded bounding boxes
-- 🔑 BYOK Mode - Use your own API key for grading
+- �🔑 BYOK Mode - Use your own API key for grading

 ## Usage Modes